Dusk (video game): Development

-The earliest concepts for what would eventually become Dusk were conceived in the mid 2000s by lead developer David Szymanski.
+The earliest concepts for what would eventually become Dusk were conceived in the mid-2000s by lead developer David Szymanski.
 At the time, Szymanski only had access to computers with low-end hardware, which precluded him from playing recent video game releases; instead, he played older first-person shooters such as Half-Life and Doom.
 These games would ultimately become major inspirations for Dusks gameplay.

 Dusk's development began in 2015, stemming from a series of tests Szymanski created in the Unity game engine.
 In an attempt to emulate the visual style of Quake, Szymanski modeled a low-polygon shotgun and fixed it to a camera; from that point, development on Dusk began in earnest.
 The artistic direction of Dusk drew inspiration from several sources.
-The rural farmhouse setting of Episode 1 was inspired by the film The Texas Chainsaw Massacre, the video game Redneck Rampage, and Szymanski's own experiences of living in rural Pennsylvania.
+The rural farmhouse setting of Episode 1 was inspired by the film The Texas Chain Saw Massacre, the video game Redneck Rampage, and Szymanski's own experiences of living in rural Pennsylvania.
 The abandoned factories of Episode 2 were inspired by the world of the S.T.A.L.K.E.R. series of video games, which takes place in an alternative reality version of Ukraine; Szymanski said that Dusk was initially to be set in Ukraine as a nod to S.T.A.L.K.E.R., prior to settling on the game's rural Pennsylvania locale.
 In designing Dusks levels, Szymanski took cues from John Romero's level design in both Doom and Quake, emphasizing non-linearity and abstract geometry.

 The visuals of Dusk were crafted to be evocative of 1990s first-person shooters.
 Through deliberate design, textures are low-resolution and have a limited palette, and both models and map geometry feature a lower amount of polygons than contemporary 3D games.
 Szymanski initially experienced difficulties adhering to the graphic limitations of 1990s shooters, as Unity engine continually introduced undesirable visual improvements throughout development: "[The] biggest challenge is just convincing Unity to stop doing things that make the game look better," Szymanski commented.
 Szymanski's next project, the 2022 video game Iron Lung, features a similar short-form horror experience with lower detail graphics as Dusk.

-In January 2019, after the initial PC release of Dusk, Dave Oshry announced that the game would be receiving console ports, a physical PC release and more free content including a co-op mode, New Game + and mod support.
+In January 2019, after the initial PC release of Dusk, Dave Oshry announced that the game would be receiving console ports, a physical PC release and more free content including a co-op mode, New Game+ and mod support.
+Mod support and an HD version of the game with updated textures were released in December 2023.